baloneymath/baloneymath.github.io/_pages/about.md

 News
 ======
+* 02/2021: Our paper, *Universal Symmetry Constraint Extraction for Analog and Mixed-Signal Circuits with Graph Neural Networks*, is accepted by DAC 2021.
+Cheers!

 * 01/2021: Our paper, *MAGICAL 1.0: An Open-Source Fully-Automated AMS Layout Synthesis Framework Verified With a 40-nm 1GS/s ∆Σ ADC*, is accepted by CICC 2021.
 Cheers!

 * 11/2020: One co-authored paper, *Exploring Logic Optimizations with Reinforcement Learning and Graph Convolutional Network*, is accepted by MLCAD 2020.